 All young professionals who have an interest in becoming meaningful leaders in the local Jewish community are welcome to apply!
-Young professionals refers to the "post-college, pre-family" stage of life; that said, those who did not attend college and/or who do not plan to start a family are of course welcome as well.
+Young professionals generally refers to the "post-college, pre-family" stage of life; that said, those who did not attend college and/or who do not plan to start a family are of course welcome as well.

 The JCC East Bay promotes an environment of equal opportunity and will make fellowship acceptance decisions on the basis of merit.
 The JCC East Bay policy prohibits unlawful discrimination in accordance with federal, state, and local laws and does not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities or operations.
 The JCC East Bay complies with the Americans with Disabilities Act and is committed to providing reasonable accommodations for people with disabilities.
 If you require particular accommodations during the application and interview process, please inform us of your needs so that we can provide accordingly.

 This fellowship will be virtual over zoom until we can safely gather in person, in the East Bay.